IGVF-DACC/igvf-ui/lib/docs/cache.md

 This project has two servers:

-1. The data-provider server that contains the primary database and a REST API to access database objects.
+1. The backend server (igvfd) that contains the primary database and a REST API to access database objects.
-1. The UI server that generates the HTML and Javascript sent to the user’s browser.
+1. The Next.js UI server that generates the HTML and Javascript sent to the user’s browser.

-When you visit a typical page in your browser, the UI server asks the data-provider server for the object you want.
-The UI server uses that data to make the HTML that your browser sees.
+When you visit a typical page in your browser, the UI server fetches the object that the page represents from the backend server.
+The UI server uses that data to generate the HTML for the page and sends that to your browser.

-Sometimes, the UI server asks the data-provider server for the same object over and over, which puts a lot of stress on the data-provider server.
+Sometimes, the UI server fetches the same object from the backend server over and over, which puts a lot of stress on the backend server.
 This is especially true when multiple browsers are using the same object at the same time.

-This cache library helps reduce this stress by storing these objects in a Redis database on the UI server.
+This cache library helps reduce this stress by storing certain frequently requested objects in a Redis database on the UI server.
 This data only travels between the UI server and users’ browsers — the data-provider doesn’t know any of that happens.

-You can also use this cache to store data that’s not for the data-provider server, but for browser data you want to save across sessions, browsers, and devices.
+You can also use this cache to store data that’s not from the backend server, but for data you want to save across sessions, browsers, and devices.
 The Redis cache doesn’t guarantee that this data will stay there forever, so losing it shouldn’t hurt the user experience too much.
 For example, you could store a list of recent search terms for a user by putting the user’s ID in the Redis key for this data.
 Losing a list of recent search terms probably won’t bother the user much.

 Code that uses this cache library only runs on the UI server -- it should never run in the browser.